lowRISC/opentitan/hw/top_darjeeling/doc/specification.md

 # Detailed Specification

-For more detailed documentation including the pinout and system address map, see [OpenTitan Earl Grey Chip Specification](./design/README.md).
+For more detailed documentation including the pinout and system address map, see [OpenTitan Darjeeling Chip Specification](./design/README.md).
-The [OpenTitan Earl Grey Chip DV Document](../dv/README.md) describes the chip-level DV environment and contains the chip-level test plan.
+The [OpenTitan Darjeeling Chip DV Document](../dv/README.md) describes the chip-level DV environment and contains the chip-level test plan.